ionleu/automation-testing/docs/CONTRIBUTING.md

 ## Becoming a Contributor

-If you are interested to contribute to Affiliate Automation project, start by reviewing pull requests.
+If you are interested to contribute to Automation Testing project, start by reviewing pull requests.
 Suggest us your favorite best practices and standards that can improve our project.
 Your can join our small team by requesting to join the Automation team in the
-[Affiliate Portal](https://teams.microsoft.com/l/channel/19%3a7e9f81163e3e49dcb75f92478c547fa7%40thread.tacv2/Affiliate%2520Portal?groupId=7fd7b54a-9d60-49d6-be61-0e20ccc47701&tenantId=25141f81-e52d-4bbc-b4c6-5ad17717b3e8) chat or we will reach out and ask you if you want to join or you can ask one of the current maintainers to add you.
+[Automation Testing](#) chat or we will reach out and ask you if you want to join or you can ask one of the current maintainers to add you.

 Being a contributor is not an obligation.
 You can help when you have time and be less active when you don't, being busy with your projects tasks.